Building quantum computers from

 Qubit shuttling

-With a proper choice of atomic levels for qubit encoding, atoms can even be coherently moved around during a calculation.
-This is a key advantage of neutral-atom technology.
-It enables an efficient memory bus service, allowing all-to-all connectivity of the qubits at large scale.
-This is particularly beneficial in error correction, as it offers new opportunities for choosing gates and error-correcting codes.
-One example is our first and only realization of Kitaev's paradigmatic toric code with periodic boundary conditions.
-Furthermore, qubit shuttling enables zoned architectures for memory and processing, further improving the ratio of control lines to number of qubits.
+With an appropriate selection of atomic levels for qubit encoding, atoms can even be coherently moved during a calculation.
+This is a key benefit of neutral-atom technology.
+It facilitates an efficient memory bus service, allowing comprehensive connectivity of the qubits on a large scale.
+This is especially advantageous in error correction, as it presents new possibilities for gate selection and error-correcting codes.
+An example is Harvard's unique realization of Kitaev's paradigmatic toric code with periodic boundary conditions.
+Moreover, qubit shuttling enables zoned architectures for memory and processing, further enhancing the ratio of control lines to the number of qubits.
+Collectively, these features position neutral-atom quantum computers as the preferred architecture for utility and scalability.

 Digital and analog quantum operations